SusanMowers/Re_Cens_Doc/EN/markdown_log _for_ccri_prelim.md

 ## Tackling the ugly problem

 ## In the beginning
-1. On the negative side, a great deal of information and many sections are crammed into one long page.
-It looks junky.
+1. On the negative side
+- a great deal of information and many sections are crammed into one long page.
+It looks junky. <br/>
-2. On the plus side, Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to t ## - level headers)
+2. On the plus side
+- Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to t ## - level headers)
-3. \## - level headers display horizontal lines on the line just below and are good section demarcators.
+- \## - level headers display horizontal lines on the line just below and are good section demarcators.
 <!-- the backslash before ## in the line above let's you to sneak in text that Markdown knows as a format tag -->
 3. Prep:
 - Shannon installed Atom and the markdown preview package